nick-otter/nick-otter.github.io/_posts/2020-11-25-how to monitor disk space.md

 ---

 Thanks.
 [Clear disk space on Centos](https://www.getpagespeed.com/server-setup/clear-disk-space-centos) and [how to free disk space one linux systems](https://www.techrepublic.com/article/how-to-free-disk-space-on-linux-systems/) were helpful in writing this, among other articles.
 And do take a look at the `ncdu`(_disk usage analyzer with an ncurses interface_) [repository](https://dev.yorhel.nl/ncdu).
+This was written by Nick Otter.